Limnology and Oceanography Research Exchange (LOREX)

 Professional Development Training

 International collaboration requires critical skills in communication, cultural sensitivity, building and maintaining collaborations, and an understanding of logistical considerations.
-The LOREX program will offer training opportunities in these skills areas and will be open to all graduate students.
+The LOREX program will offer training opportunities – both virtual and in-person – in these skills areas and will be open to all graduate students.
 Webinars with leaders from the ASLO community with a successful history of international collaborations, as well as government representatives and social scientists who study international collaborations, will occur throughout the year.
-In-person opportunities will occur at ASLO conferences (2019 Aquatic Sciences Meeting in San Juan, 2020 Ocean Sciences Meeting in San Diego, 2020 ASLO Summer Meeting in Madison, Wisconsin, and the 2021 Aquatic Sciences Meeting).
+An in-person orientation for the upcoming cohort will occur in February 2023 (Dates TBD).

 Webinars and Workshops:

-September 28, 2018 Webinar: Information webinar about the program and application process (recorded)
+September 28, 2018 Webinar: Informational webinar about the program and application process (recorded)

 May 21, 2019 Webinar: Informational webinar about the program and application process (live on Zoom)